-- Encouragement of students to be independent and self-motivated learners.
+- Encouraging students to be independent and self-motivated learners; and

 - Full access to all school activities and events including PE, music, and library, assemblies and after-school activities.